Dionic10/stream-hub-auth-server/README.md

 ### For Whitelisted Users

-1. Visit your Stremio instance
+1. Visit your Stream Hub instance
 2. Log in with Stremio credentials
 3. Instant access (< 1 second validation)
 4. Custom streaming server & addons auto-configured

 ### For Non-Whitelisted Users

-1. Visit your Stremio instance
+1. Visit your Stream Hub instance
 2. Log in with Stremio credentials
 3. See "Access Not Authorized" page
 4. Request automatically submitted to admin